Oneplace.com

 CJ: Well, I saw someone break something and then run away without telling anyone so he wouldn't get in trouble.

-Papa Chuck: Hmm, sounds pretty serious.
+Papa Chuck: Sounds pretty serious.

 Papa Chuck: CJ, I think you understand how important it is to tell the truth.
 After all, you know what the Bible says.

-CJ: That's good.
+CJ: I have chosen the way of truth.
+A truthful witness gives honest testimony, but a false witness tells lies.
 Truthful lips endure forever, but a lying tongue lasts only a moment.

 CJ: You didn't let me finish.